The Importance of Delivery

 - Deliver your message, making your main point as briefly as you can while still covering it adequately and at a pace your listeners can follow.

-- If you can use a structure, using numbers if possible: “Two main reasons . . .” or “Three parts of our plan. . .” or “Two side effects of this drug. . .”
+- If you can, create some structure, using numbers if possible: “Two main reasons . . .” or “Three parts of our plan. . .” or “Two side effects of this drug. . .”
 Timeline structures are also effective, such as “past, present, and future or East Coast, Midwest, and West Coast”.

 - Thank the person again for the opportunity to speak.